Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The top real-world wired performance aside, the hardware has so much to offer that it’s impossible to list them all.

 Sure, it doesn’t have built-in Wi-Fi, but it’s fairly easy to add a UniFi access point, such as the U7 Pro Max, to turn it into a Wi-Fi 7 powerhouse.
-In this case, the total cost is still less than that of many high-end Wi-Fi 7 routers on the market that have fewer features and inferior flexibility.
+In this case, the total cost is still lower than that of many high-end Wi-Fi 7 routers on the market, which offer fewer features and inferior flexibility.

 Share what you just read!